priyankamk/Zendesk_Ticket_Viewer/README.md

 ## Installation Instruction

 - Clone this repository: `git@github.com:priyankamk/Zendesk_Ticket_Viewer.git` to your local machine through the command line.
+- Make sure all commands you give is run via `bundle exec` including things like rspec.
 - Ensure you have version 2.6.2 of Ruby installed.
-The version can be checked by running `ruby -v` in the terminal.
-If not, you can download ruby here https://www.ruby-lang.org/en/downloads/
+For rbenv, if you run `rbenv local 2.6.2` It should generate a file.
+To check `git status` just commit it in.
+It will generate a .ruby-version file.

 ### Install Dependencies: